 After eight years in business and running hundreds of campaigns, this formula is what we’ve found works best when building relationships on LinkedIn. 😊 So there you have it, these are the five habits you should be executing everyday in order to make sure your campaign will be as successful as possible on LinkedIn.

-If you’re still looking for someone to help you connect with your target market on LinkedIn, manage your sales opportunities, track your return on investment and get access to full end to end reporting all in one place, then check out our newly launched software here. 😊
+If you’re still looking for a B2B solution to help you develop a high converting LinkedIn strategy, manage your sales opportunities and have access to full end to end reporting all in one place, then check out our newly launched software here. 😊

 We're celebrating the launch of Jayla by giving our first 500 customers access to our VIC club.
 As a 'Very Important Customer' you won't just feel special, you'll get notified of the release first and have the price of your subscription fixed for life.